 In North Carolina, IDEA, Part B (611) Grant funds are used by LEAs to initiate, expand and continue provisions of special education and related services to children with disabilities ages three through 21.
 Children with disabilities who reach the age of 22 during the school year can complete that school year.
-Children with a developmental delay disability are children ages three through seven or prior to entering third grade, whichever comes first.
+Children with a developmental delay disability are children ages through seven or prior to entering third grade, whichever comes first.
+Each LEA/charter school/state operated program must establish their eligibility under section 613 of the IDEA.
+A grant application must be submitted in the NC Comprehensive Continuous Improvement Plan (CIPP) system that provides assurances that the LEA/charter school/state-operated program meets each of the conditions in section 613(a) of the IDEA.
+Funds are available to provide services for eligible children with disabilities currently served and who subsequently enroll or are identified during the year, or to conduct child find activities if no children with disabilities are currently served by the LEA/charter school/state-operated program Grant application with established eligibility must be approved prior to the LEA/charter school/state-operated program receiving the allotment.